dhaddad355/billing-portal/README.md

-# Laser Eye Institute Billing Portal
+# MyLEI - Laser Eye Institute Portal

-A secure billing portal built with Next.js 14 (App Router) that enables:
+A secure portal built with Next.js 14 (App Router) that enables:
 - Staff to review and manage patient statements
 - Patients to view and pay their statements via secure shortcode links